ValorMorgan/ServiceLocator.JSON/README.md

 The following list is a collection of improvements I want to add to the system to help it be more robust and increase both performance and community support:
 * Allow Assemblies to come from any location and not just the Bin folder
 * Modularity of IRegistrationRegistry to support custom Registration parameters and logic
+  * Thus far, this is looking like the use IRegistryModule that will be acted on with Func<IRegistryModule, object> operations
 * De-coupling of current Registration logic to moddable class and interface
 * Async support
 * Large amounts of Resolver calls support (i.e. system with many clients requesting objects)